 The other reason is, I am someone who actually has a hard time redeeming my credit card points.
 I’m an accumulator, not a spender.
 Sometimes it’s hard to find something worth spending all those precious points on, especially since I don’t often want to stay at super expensive hotels.
 However, Treehouse Villas hit this sweet spot of being just too expensive for me to spend cash on, affordable enough to not wipe out all my points by booking my stay there, and also felt like a true “reward” or high value place to redeem my points on.
 It’s a treat-yourself kind of place, the kind you book for a special occasion, and our last major trip in Southeast Asia seemed like as good of an occasion as any.

-Lastly, there are just some places that are just so inspirational (or notorious, like Marina Bay Sands) that they’re worth sharing.
+Lastly, there are some places that are just so inspirational (or notorious, like Marina Bay Sands) that they’re worth showcasing.
 Especially since Treehouse Villas doesn’t seem to get nearly as much press as other resorts in southern Thailand.
 Which may be because of it’s location on a sparsely populated island, but in my opinion that’s what adds to the charm.
 If you’re looking to do something a little different than follow the standard itinerary for your trip to Phuket or Krabi, Treehouse Villas is certainly off the beaten path.

 Let’s get this out of the way: because it's off the beaten path, there is no great way to get to Treehouse Villas.
 It’s located at the tip of a sparsely populated island in Thailand’s Phang Nga Bay, enclosed on three sides by dense forest and mountains and on the other by silvery ocean waves.
-This contributes to the resort’s remote “land’s end” vibe but also leave you with two options: the cheap option or the expensive one.
+This contributes to the resort’s remote “land’s end” vibe but leaves you with two options: the cheap option or the expensive one.
 We chose the cheap option on our way there and pretty quickly came to the realization that it was worth shelling out $50 for the direct speedboat and van transfer to the airport on the way back.

 If you go with the cheap route, assuming you’re coming from Ao Nang/Krabi (which is what we did— the other option is to get there from Phuket) you can take a taxi to Tha Len Pier and then hop on a ferry or speedboat to Koh Yao Noi from there.
 The ferry should cost about $5 per person and will drop you off at Tha Khao Pier on the central east coast of the island, and from there you’ll need to grab a taxi or songtaew to take you to the drop-off point for Treehouse Villas.
 You can find more information on how to get there from both Krabi and Phuket here.